cgsecurity/testdisk_documentation/photorec_custom_signature.rst

 Check your custom signature with fidentify
 ******************************************

-`fidentify` now perfectly identify the file
+:command:`fidentify` now perfectly identify the file

 .. code-block:: none

 	[kmaster@adsl ~]$ fidentify /home/kmaster/src/testfiles/sample.pfi
 	/home/kmaster/src/testfiles/sample.pfi: pfi

-If fidentify doesn't recognize the signature,
+If :command:`fidentify` doesn't recognize the signature,

  * check your signature, it may be incorrect
  * **verify that the signature file is a true ASCII text file**.
 It must not begin by `EF BB BF` (UTF-8 Byte Order Mark) or `FF FE` (UTF-16 LE BOM) by example.